UniFormal/MMT/src/mmt-isabelle/README.md

       isabelle mmt_import -d '$AFP' -A content/MathHub -C AFP=AFP -C _=Distribution -a -X doc -X slow

-Note that other Isabelle applications may have their own chapter naming scheme, or re-use official chapter names; if nothing is specified, the default chapter is `Unsorted`.
+Note that other Isabelle applications may have their own chapter naming scheme, or re-use official Isabelle chapter names; if nothing is specified, the default chapter is `Unsorted`.

 Command-line reference